aksonov/react-native-tabs/README.md

 Component just iterates over all its children and makes them touchable ('name' is only required attribute of each child). selectedStyle property represents style should be applied for selected tabs.
 This property could be set for all tabs or for individual tab. selectedIconStyle represents style applied for selected tab.
 The same, onSelect handler could be set globally for all tabs or/and for individual tab.
-If handler returns false, tab will not be changed.
 You can lock tab buttons (require user to use long press to actuate the button) by passing prop {locked: true}.

 ## Example